osprey-dcs/data-platform/README.md

 There are three main options for installing the Data Platform.

-1. This dp-support repo contains everything needed to run the Data Platform and is the easiest way to get started.
-See the [Quick Start](https://github.com/osprey-dcs/dp-support#data-platform-quick-start) for details on installing and using this repo.
+1. This data-platform repo contains everything needed to run the Data Platform and is the easiest way to get started.
+See the [Quick Start](https://github.com/osprey-dcs/data-platform#data-platform-quick-start) for details on installing and using this repo.

-2. To learn more about installing the Data Platform in your development environment, see the instructions for [development installation](https://github.com/osprey-dcs/dp-support#development-installation).
+2. To learn more about installing the Data Platform in your development environment, see the instructions for [development installation](https://github.com/osprey-dcs/data-platform#development-installation).

-3. The [jar installation] section describes the process for downloading the latest Data Platform jar files.
+3. The [jar installation section](https://github.com/osprey-dcs/data-platform#jar-installation) describes the process for downloading the latest Data Platform jar files.

 ### development installation

 Developer installation consists of cloning the first 3 github repos listed above.
 The dp-support repo is optional, and the dp-benchmark is probably not useful unless you are interested in performance benchmarks outside the Data Platform).
 After cloning the repos, use maven to "install" the dp-grpc and dp-common projects (either from the command line or using your Java IDE).
 Then use maven to compile the dp-ingest project.

-There is no requirement for the directory structure used, however, the dp-support repo will probably make some assumptions about the directory structure for a deployed system.
-I'm using the convention of a root deployment directory "~/dp" with subdirectories "~/dp/dp-support" (where the dp-support repo is cloned), and "~/dp/dp-java" (where the 3 java repos are cloned).
-This will probably be reflected in the scripts and utilites created in dp-support.

 To run the ingestion service, execute IngestionGrpcServer.main().
 To run the performance benchmark (with the server running), execute IngestionPerformanceBenchmark.main().